lupelius/React-Node-File-Uploads/README.md

 12- Capcha check if one ip is trying too many requests 13- Data integrity checks - send with checksum, confirm integrity 14- Ensuring data is strongly typed, correct syntax, within length boundaries, contains only permitted characters, or that numbers are correctly signed and within range boundaries
+15- Write a proper error handling HOC for cleaner code.
+16- React app's using material ui and is kind of pretty but especially with resizing etc I would've done a lot better job given the time and if I didn't have to worry about other things
+17- Unit tests on react app - this wasn't entirely built with a TDD approach due to time limit and panic, need to improve on that
+18- Flow was used but it became a bit annoying to fight with types rather than writing core functionality so it is kinda broken now.
+19- Both apps were written with docker, however adding and removing things both environments broke so I ended up running them individually, sorry about that, initially I wrote both to run on docker-compose on single command, later one broke and I ran them separately, later both of them started hanging, instead of diving deep to fix them I opted out and run node app with sudo pm2 (as I use local tmp folder to save files to) and react app with good old react-scripts
+20- I would use validation and more feedback for frontend too but i ran out of time (not that it matters from security perspective too much but UX perspective, anything on a browser can be fiddled with, it's the API that needs to be strong)
+21- Some minor UI bugs such as when filtered deleting causes all files to be loaded, it should be only filtered ones 22- Need to break down large components more into pure/memoized functions within view files, did not have time to do this, paired with lacking TDD, if I did this properly I would not have a backend to query

 ## Libraries
 // What external libraries have you used and why?